pa5tabear/SpiceflowNavigator/Docs/Sprints/Sprint Plans/sprint_26_plan.md

 ---
 number: 26
-title: "CI Workflow: Auto-PR for New Transcripts"
+title: "Feature: Generate and Commit First Transcript"
-goal: "Create a CI job that, on pushes to main, automatically generates a new PR with the latest 30-second podcast transcript."
+goal: "Prove the transcription script works by having Codex run it and commit the resulting 30-second transcript file to the repository."
-focus_minutes: 60
+focus_minutes: 30
-loc_budget: 120 # covers YAML and script changes
+loc_budget: 80
 test_pattern: "n/a"
 template_version: 1.2 (2025-06-10)
 require_golden_path: false